-The opinions of bar ethics committees that hold collaborative law does not violate standards of professional responsibility emphasize that a lawyer has a responsibility to insure that a party collaborative law based on informed consent.
+The act promotes the policy that parties should enter into a collaborative law process with informed consent, and a potential collaborative lawyer should have a duty to actively facilitate it.
 The legitimacy of collaborative law and other ADR processes "depends in large measure upon consensual decision making...Consent promotes fairness and enhances human dignity and it is linked to durability and sustainability in negotiated agreements."
 Jacqueline Nolan-Haley, Consent in Mediation, 14 DISPUTE RES.
 MAG.
 4 (2008).

 The Model Rules of Professional Conduct define informed consent as "the agreement by a person to a proposed course of conduct after the lawyer has communicated adequate information and explanation about the material risks of and reasonably available alternatives to the proposed course of conduct."
-Model Rules of Prof'l Conduct R. 1.0(e) (2002).
+MODEL RULES OF PROF'L CONDUCT R. 1.0(e) (2002).
 See Conklin v.
 Hannochweisman, 145 N.J.
 395, 413, 678 A2d 1060, 1069 (1996) ("An attorney in a counseling situation must advise a client of the risks of a transaction in terms sufficiently clear to enable the client to assess the client's risks.
 The care must be commensurate with the risks of the undertaking and tailored to the needs and sophistication of the client").

-Clients considering collaborative law will have different needs and levels of sophistication to which a lawyer must adopt measures to secure informed consent.
-In the medical area, for example, the "doctrine [of informed consent] imposes two independent duties on the medical provider: first, the medical practitioner has a duty to disclose information; and second, the practitioner has an obligation to obtain an informed consent from the patient.
+In the medical area, for example, the:

+"doctrine [of informed consent] imposes two independent duties on the medical provider: first, the medical practitioner has a duty to disclose information; and second, the practitioner has an obligation to obtain an informed consent from the patient.
 In order to grant an informed consent, the patient (1) must be competent, (2) must understand the information conveyed, and (3) must voluntarily give his consent free from coercion.
 The informed consent doctrine envisages a joint decision-making process in which the physician digests the technical information for the patient and transmits this information in a manner comprehensible by a layperson.
 The patient, in turn, asks questions, evaluates the information conveyed, and agrees to either proceed or not to proceed with the recommended treatment."
 Paula Walter, The Doctrine of Informed Consent: To Inform or Not to Inform?
 71 ST. JOHN'S L. REV 543, 547-48 (1997).

-Consistent with its regulatory philosophy, the act sets a minimum floor that requires collaborative lawyers advise a client about the risks of collaborative law and alternatives to it, but does not prescribe any particular method or form for a lawyer to secure informed consent.
-The act requires that a lawyer describe the essential risk of collaborative law to potential parties-that termination of the process, which any party has the right to do at any time, will cause the disqualification provision to take effect, imposing the economic and emotional costs on all parties of engaging new counsel.
-It also adopts the previously mentioned requirement of many states that lawyers identify and discuss the costs and benefits of other reasonable dispute resolution options with the client which could include litigation, cooperative law, mediation, expert evaluation, or arbitration or some combination of these processes.
-John Lande & Gregg

-Herman, Fitting the Forum to the Family Fuss: Choosing Mediation, Collaborative Law, or Cooperative Law for Negotiating Divorce Cases, 42 FAM.
-CT.
-REV. 280 (2004).
-The act also asks that the lawyer do more than lecture a prospective party about these subjects, requiring that the lawyer "inquire about and discuss with the client factors relevant to whether the collaborative law process is appropriate for the client's matter."
+The act thus requires that a lawyer describe the benefits of the collaborative law process to a potential party to a collaborative law participation agreement, along with its essential risk - that termination of the process, which any party has the right to do at any time, will cause the disqualification provision to take effect, imposing the economic and emotional costs on all parties of engaging new counsel.
+It also adopts the previously mentioned requirement of many states that lawyers identify and discuss the costs and benefits of other reasonable dispute resolution options with a potential party to collaborative law which could include litigation, mediation, expert evaluation, or arbitration or some combination of these processes.
+The act also asks that the lawyer do more than lecture a prospective party about these subjects, requiring that the lawyer "inquire about and discuss with the potential party factors relevant to whether the collaborative law process is appropriate for the potential party's matter."
 Section 7(a) (3) (emphasis added).